jamestcorley/jamestcorley.github.io/index.md

 ---
+title: Home
 layout: default
 ---

 # Welcome

 Welcome to my page.

 You'll find projects, new ideas, what I know, and what I'm discovering.
-I build, explore, and improve, one step at a time.
+Building, exploring, and improving, one step at a time.

 ## 🧑‍💻 Projects